- Registration & Payment

 During our piloting phase, in which we piloted the survey with a number of schools in Oldham, on average the survey took pupils 18 minutes, with the fastest pupils completing it in 10 minutes, and the slowest in 40 minutes.
 Please factor in time around the survey itself, however, for preparing pupils for the survey (e.g. briefing them on what the survey is and what is expected from them, logging in, etc.).
 You should expect this to take up an entire lesson.

-- Can the survey be completed on iPads?
+- Can both pupil and staff survey be completed on iPads?

 Yes.
-The survey is a form on a web page, so it will work fine on an iPad, however the text might be a bit small for some pupils.
+Both pupil and staff survey are forms on a web pages, so it will work fine on an iPad.
+However the text might be a bit small for some pupils and staff.
 On iPads, the survey may work better in landscape mode (rather than portrait), so the pages aren’t so narrow and the text on each line will be slightly larger.

 As always, we strongly recommend that schools try the survey out using the test passwords (test1, test2… test10) on their intended hardware, whether it’s a desktop or iPad, before going ahead with the surveys.